Safe-DS/DSL/docs/Stdlib/python/Tutorials/machine_learning.md

 Here is a short introduction to train and predict with a machine learning model in safe-ds.

-First we need to create a [SupervisedDataset](../data/SupervisedDataset.md) from the training data.
+First we need to create a [SupervisedDataset][safe_ds.data.SupervisedDataset] from the training data.

 ```python
 from safe_ds.data import Table, SupervisedDataset